dgittins/AWS-RStudio/README.md

 *Use the credentials (rstudio) created earlier in the workflow.<br/><br/>

-## 8. Create an AMI of the EC2 Instance
+## 8. Create an AMI from the EC2 Instance

-On the EC2 portal, right-click the instance, and choose 'Create Image' from the context menu
+An AMI can be created using the [EC2 portal](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/tkv-create-ami-from-instance.html) or the [CLI](https://awscli.amazonaws.com/v2/documentation/api/2.0.34/reference/ec2/create-image.html)

 Provide a name and description: